Police must not physically or verbally abuse sex workers, says Supreme Court

 The court said that Section 354C of the Indian Penal Code (voyeurism) should be invoked if a media outlet publishes such photographs.

-Following are some of the other directions that the court gave on the rights of sex workers:
+Some other directions given by the court on the rights of sex workers include:

 - A sex worker who has faced sexual assault should be provided with all facilities available to other such women, including immediate medical attention.